What Kills Mold? Bleach vs. Vinegar

 Cleaning Mold with Vinegar

-White vinegar is effective for killing small amounts of mold.
+White distilled vinegar is effective for killing small amounts of mold.
 It can kill over 80 percent of mold species commonly found in your home and as a mild acid, it can help prevent mold as well as remove it.
 Make sure you follow these steps when cleaning mold with vinegar:

 - Protect yourself from exposure to the mold by wearing protective gear such as gloves and a mask.

 - Pour the vinegar into a spray bottle but do not dilute it.
+Diluting the vinegar will reduce its effectiveness.

 - Spray the moldy areas and let the vinegar sit for an hour so that the mold can absorb it completely.